 The aim of workers’ compensation is to ensure that you are covered for workplace injuries while also protecting your employer from liability for further damages.
 This means that you can’t sue your employer if you are covered by workers’ compensation unless willful misconduct has occurred to warrant a lawsuit.
-Having said that, there are circumstances where a third party is also liable for your injuries, and in these cases, you can file a claim or suit against that third party.
+There are circumstances where a third party is also liable for your injuries, and in these cases, you can file a personal injury claim or suit against that third party.

 Following are some examples of third-party liability claims: